-- A master plan may require sSubmission of an Agricultural Production and Stewardship Plan (APSP).
-An APSP shall also be required for approval of land division or non-agricultural development of Agricultural Production Zone (C-APZ) lands when the master plan requirement has been waived, except as provided for in (3) below.
-[BOS app.
-10/2/2012] - 2.
-The purpose of an APSP prepared and submitted for land division or for residential or other non-agricultural development of C-APZ lands is to ensure that long-term agricultural productivity will occur and will substantially contribute to Marin's agricultural industry.
+1. A master plan may require sSubmission of an Agricultural Production and Stewardship Plan (APSP)-An APSP shall also be required for approval of land division or non-agricultural development of Agricultural Production Zone (C-APZ) lands when the master plan requirement has been waived, except as provided for in (3) below.

+IBOS app.
+10/2/20121

+- 2. The purpose of an APSP prepared and submitted for land division or for residential or other nonagricultural development of C-APZ lands is to ensure that long-term agricultural productivity will occur and will substantially contribute to Marin's agricultural industry.
 Such a plan shall clearly identify and describe existing and planned agricultural uses for the property, explain in detail their implementation, identify on-site resources and agricultural infrastructure, identify product markets and processing facilities (if appropriate), and demonstrate how the planned agricultural uses substantially contribute to Marin's agricultural industry.
 An APSP shall provide evidence that at least 95% of the land will remain in agricultural production or natural resource protection and shall identify stewardship activities to be undertaken to protect agriculture and natural resources.
 An APSP shall be prepared by qualified professionals with appropriate expertise in agriculture, land stewardship, range management, and natural resource protection.
 The approval of a development proposal that includes an APSP shall include conditions ensuring the proper, long-term implementation of the plan. - 3.
 The requirement for an APSP shall not apply to agricultural worker housing or to intergenerational housing units.
 The APSP may be waived for residences and residential accessory buildings or structures to be occupied or used by the property owner(s) or lessee who is directly engaged in the production of agricultural commodities for commercial purposes on the property.
-It may also be waived for non-agricultural land uses when the County finds that the proposal will enhance current or future agricultural use, as evidenced by such factors as bona fide commercial agricultural production on the property, the applicant's history and experience in production agriculture, and the fact that agricultural infrastructure (such as fencing, processing facilities, marketing mechanisms, agricultural worker housing, or agricultural land leasing opportunities) has been established or will be enhanced. - 4.
-Projects subject to the potential requirement of preparing an APSP should be referred to such individuals or groups with agricultural expertise as appropriate for analysis and a recommendation.
+It may also be waived for non-agricultural land uses when the County finds that the proposal will enhance current or future agricultural use of the property and will not convert the property to primarily residential or other non-agricultural use, as evidenced by such factors as bona fide commercial agricultural production on the property, the applicant's history and experience in production agriculture, and the fact that agricultural infrastructure (such as fencing, processing facilities, marketing mechanisms, agricultural worker housing, or agricultural land leasing opportunities) has been established or will be enhanced.

+4. Projects subject to the potential requirement of preparing an APSP should be referred to such individuals or groups with agricultural expertise as appropriate for analysis and a recommendation.
 Such individuals or groups should also be requested to periodically review and evaluate the effectiveness of the APSP program.

+'''

+(PC app.
+2/13/12, 10/10/11, 1/24/11)

 [Adapted from CWP Program AG-1.b, pp. 2-160 and 2-161]

+'''